Recoverable Robust Optimization with Commitment: Introduction

 \subsection{Our Contribution}

-We give algorithms and complexity results for a variety of combinatorial optimization problems in the model of \generalproblem.
-In this paper, we focus on underlying problems that are polynomial-time solvable.
-Unsurprisingly, some robust counterparts of polynomial-time solvable problems turn out to be \NP-hard, even in the setting $k = \ell = 1$.
-However, in some cases the robust counterpart remains polynomial-time solvable.
-The most prominent problem in this category is the problem \robustmatroidbasis.
-Here, we are able to show such a result even in a more general setting for any $k = \ell \geq 1$.
+We present algorithms and complexity results for a variety of combinatorial optimization problems in the model of \generalproblem.
+In this paper, we focus on some underlying problems that are classical downward-closed combinatorial optimization problems which can be solved in polynomial time.
+As one would expect, robust counterparts of some of these problems turn out to be \NP-hard, even in the setting $k = \ell = 1$.
+However, in some cases the robust counterpart indeed remains polynomial-time solvable.
+The most prominent problem in this category is the \robustmatroidbasis\ problem.
+We show that \robustmatroidbasis is polynomial time solvable if $k \leq \ell $.
 In fact, we show that it suffices to solve the nominal problem for obtaining an optimal first-stage solution for the robust counterpart.
+Surprisingly, this does not hold as soon as $k>\ell$.
 For other problems, solving the robust counterpart is much more involved.
 Table~\ref{tab:results} summarizes our results.

-A major challenge in designing algorithms for the robust problem lies in the fact that a first-stage solution $S$ must be robust against any interdiction with possible recourse taken into account.
+A major challenge in designing algorithms for the robust problem lies in the fact that a first-stage solution $S$ must be robust against any interdiction with possible recourse taken into account, even if $k=\ell=1$.
 Intuitively, we may pre-compute for each element $f\in E$, a \enquote{backup element} for the scenario in which the element $f$ fails.
 We then solve \enquote{the problem with backups}.
 However, this increases the problem complexity substantially as such backups must not be selected for the solution $S$ and the uncertainty about the failing element (and its activated backup) causes complex dependencies.

-Next, we discuss our main results for the different problems; definitions follow later.
+Next, we discuss our main results for the variety of problems; definitions follow later.

+\paragraph{Robust Matroid (RM).} We study the problem of finding a maximum-weight independent set of a matroid in the robust setting.
+We refer to this problem as \robustmatroidbasis(\robustmatroidbasisshort for short).
+We show that an optimal solution to the nominal problem, i.e., the problem of finding a maximum-weight independent set in a matroid, is also an optimal first-stage solution for its robust counterpart, whenever $k \leq \ell$.

+Hence, the classical greedy algorithm for the nominal problem implies a polynomial-time algorithm for \robustmatroidbasisshort.
+This is a bit surprising since the adversary problem of a special case of the nominal problem, spanning tree interdiction, is \NP-hard in general.
+However, this is not a contradiction since in our algorithm and proof we do not need to actually compute the adversary's response and can simply prove that computing an optimal solution to the nominal problem is also optimal for~\robustmatroidbasisshort.